prashantyadla/prashantyadla/README.md

 ### Hi there 👋
-- I currently work at Alexa AI Team in LA as a Software Development Engineer
+- I currently work at Alexa AI Lab in LA as a Software Development Engineer
 - I am primarily interested in building large-scale backend systems.
 Storing & processing humongous volumes of data is fascinating for me.
 - I love designing asynchronous architectures on the cloud using various AWS components.
 - I am a ardent fan of Serverless computing.